Tiflorex

-Tiflorex, formerly known as flutiorex, is a stimulant amphetamine.
-Its most pronounced effect is in suppression of appetite; it has little effect on pulse rate, sleep, or mood.
-It was found to be twice as potent an anorectic as fenfluramine.

-SL 72.340-d was cited to be 4x the anorectant potency of fenfluramine (ED50=1.4 mg/kg vs 5.6 mg/kg).
+Tiflorex (TFX), formerly known as flutiorex, is a stimulant amphetamine that was under development as an appetite suppressant in the 1970s, but appears to have been abandoned.
+It is structurally related to fenfluramine and 4-MTA.

+Tiflorex went to phase II clinical trials.
+The extended release formulation "TFX-SR" produced significant suppression of appetite.
+It also caused slightly more sleep disturbances and headaches than placebo, as well as mydriasis and a self-reported decrease in arousal.
+It had little effect on heart rate.

+Tifluorex is claimed to be a more potent anorectic than fenfluramine, with twice its potency in humans and 4 times its potency in rats.

+Pharmacology

+Pharmacodynamics

+The mechanism of action of tiflorex has apparently never been studied.
+Similar compounds such as fenfluramine, norfenfluramine and 4-MTA act as selective serotonin releasing agents and 5-HT2 receptor agonists.
+Fenfluramine in particular causes very similar side effects and appetite suppression at therapeutically relevant doses.

+Pharmacokinetics

+In rats, tiflorex is rapidly N-dealkylated to norflutiorex.
+Both tiflorex and norflutiorex appear to be excreted in urine.

 Synthesis

 The Rosenmund reduction of 3-(trifluoromethylthio)benzoyl chloride [51748-28-8] (1) gave 3-((trifluoromethyl)thio)benzaldehyde [51748-27-7] (2).
 Henry reaction with nitroethane led to 1-(2-nitroprop-1-en-1-yl)-3-[(trifluoromethyl)sulfanyl]benzene [176242-84-5] (3).
 With the aid of iron catalyst in concentrated HCl acid there occurred FGI into 1-(3'-trifluoromethylthiophenyl)-2-propanone, CID:21325269 (4').
 Reductive amination with ethylamine and formic acid as the reductant completed the synthesis of tiflorex (5).